petros-d/docs/docs/install-cli.md

 From the CLI, you can create a local Apache Airflow environment with a dedicated Webserver, Scheduler and Postgres Database.
 Once you initialize a project on Astronomer, you can easily customize your image (e.g. add Python or OS-level packages, plugins etc.) and push that image to run on your local machine.

+During the Private Beta Program for Astronomer Cloud, you can also use the CLI to do the following:

+- Authenticate to Astronomer.
+- List the Astronomer Workspace and Deployments you have access to.
+- Deploy to an Airflow Deployment on Astronomer.
+- Create Users and Deployments.

 This guide provides instructions for how to install the Astronomer CLI during the Private Beta Program.

 ## Step 1.
 Create a Directory for your Astronomer Project